 To whom does greater glory accrue?
 To the one who compels another to love him, or to the one who is loved by another by the other’s own free choice?
-Do I receive greater glory if I compel a woman to marry me (even if I am somehow able do so in such a way that she believes she is freely choosing to marry me), or if a woman chooses to marry me by her own free choice (that is, her choice is such that she could either choose to marry me or choose not to marry me)?
+Do I receive greater glory if I compel a woman to marry me (even if I am somehow able do so in such a way that she believes she is freely choosing to marry me), or if a woman chooses to marry me by her own free choice (that is, her choice is such that she could choose either to marry me or not to marry me)?
 I can find nothing glorious in compelling another to love oneself.
 In fact, I think it is altogether inglorious and indeed an impossibility, as necessitated love is not love at all.
-But I can think of no greater glory than the glory of being freely loved by another.
+But I can thinking of no greater glory than the glory of being freely loved by another.